rpryzant/SubCrawl/code_release/README.md

 ## Citation

-If you use these data, please cite us:
+Please give the proper citation or credit if you use these data:

 ```
 LREC citation